srhalor/SpringBootMicroServices/Design/README-proposed-architecture-overview.md

   - Simplifies integration for OMS services and leverages the security and management features of the Oracle API Gateway.

 - **OMS Database:**
-  - Serves as the central storage for all OMS-related data, including document requests, statuses, reference data, and error tracking.
+  - Serves as the central storage for all OMS-related data, including document requests, statuses, errors, reference data, and batch details.
+  - Stores and updates requests, statuses, and errors as separate entities for clarity and traceability.

 - **OMS Services:**
   - Core set of microservices responsible for orchestrating the document request flow, managing processing, and tracking status.